Quasi-steady uptake and bacterial community assembly in a mathematical model of soil-phosphorus mobility: Mathematical Model

-We note that while the model \eqref{eqn:nd_model} is motivated by the experimental work in \cite{Ikoyi2018}, it should apply to any system where inorganic nutrient fertilizer is the primary supply of phosphorus.
-Furthermore, it can be adapted to other nutrients which have a similar bio-geochemical cycle. \\\\ We will make assumptions regarding parameter sizes in order to reduce the model to a simpler form for analysis.
+We will make assumptions regarding parameter sizes in order to reduce the model to a simpler form for analysis.
 Firstly, adsorption and desorption are chemical processes which are relatively well understood.
 One estimate by \cite{Barber1995} has the adsorption timescale of phosphorus as approximately 10 days and therefore that $k_A\approx0.1$ d\unit{-1}.
 A study of soil buffering in Irish soils was conducted by \cite{Jordan2005} and assuming the $k_A$ value of \cite{Barber1995}, an average desorption rate of $k_D=3.3\tten{-5}$ d\unit{-1} can be extracted from their work.
 This leads to the conclusion that $\alpha=3.3\tten{-4}\ll1$ and we will therefore neglect all $\alpha$ terms in \eqref{eqn:nd_model}.
 This is consistent with the long-time chemical desorption that occurs for phosphorus. \\\\ The second assumption we will make in \eqref{eqn:nd_model} is that phosphorus is a limiting nutrient.
 This is consistent with the experiments of \cite{Ikoyi2018} and also with many agricultural studies \citep{Swain2012,Bunemann2012,Bergkemper2016,Sharma2013,Harrington2001}.
 This means that uptake dynamics should be on the linear growth phase of the Monod kinetics \eqref{eqn:rplant} and \eqref{eqn:rbact} which is equivalent to assuming $\kappa_{ij}\ll1$, i.e., that biological phosphorus concentrations are significantly less than their saturation values.
 However, we will assume that the microbes are not sufficiently carbon limited so that $\omega_j\approx\mathcal{O}(1)$.
-We note that $\omega_j=\rho^{-1}\kappa_{Gj}^{-1}$ and so the assumption on $\omega_j$ $\mathcal{O}(1)$ works so long as $\rho\gg1$ indicating that there is much more carbon than phosphorus consistent with the reported plant Redfield ratio of $400:1$ by \cite{Bell2014}. \\\\ Finally, we will assume that the parameters $\lambda_i$, $\gamma_i$, and $\nu_i$ are all $\mathcal{O}(1)$ as well meaning that turnover times and uptake kinetics are roughly equivalent and all contribute to the model behaviour.
-Since phosphorus is a limiting nutrient and we have measured biomass via phosphorus, we will take the simplifying assumption that the yield coefficients are unity.
-This has the effect that $\bbetaNO=1$ in \eqref{eqn:nd_model} and is supported experimentally by \cite{Vrede2002} who studied nutrient limitation in aquatic bacterioplankton.
-They cultured bacteria in carbon, nitrogen, and phosphorus limited media respectively and measured the amount of biomass attributed to each nutrient after a prescribed growing phase.
-Using their data, the bacteria had a phosphorus yield coefficient as high as 0.97 in the phosphorus limited media compared to a maximal phosphorus yield of approximately 0.29 in the carbon limited media. \\\\ The final reduced model which will be the focus of the remainder of the manuscript is then
+We note that $\omega_j=\rho^{-1}\kappa_{Gj}^{-1}$ and so the assumption on $\omega_j$ $\mathcal{O}(1)$ works so long as $\rho\gg1$ indicating that there is much more carbon than phosphorus consistent with the reported plant Redfield ratio of $400:1$ by \cite{Bell2014}. \\\\ Finally, we will assume that the parameters $\lambda_i$, $\gamma_i$, and $\nu_i$ are all $\mathcal{O}(1)$ as well meaning that turnover times and uptake kinetics are roughly equivalent between species and all contribute to the model behaviour.
+These assumptions may seem unrealistic as proliferation rates and lifetime of plants and bacteria can be drastically different.
+First we emphasize that $d^{-1}$ is the mean phosphorus turnover time not the mean lifetime of the species.
+It has been observed by \cite{Richardson2011} that bacteria have a mean turnover time of about 100 days and by \cite{Saggar1996} that ryegrass had a mean turnover time of about 330 days leading to $\lambda_G=3.3$, consistent with the order one approximation.
+The faster proliferation of bacteria to plants may result in an increased uptake $\mu_{SC}$ compared to $\mu_{SG}$.
+A value for the former is estimated by \cite{Maier2009} to be 1.1 d$^{-1}$, but a value for the plant uptake is harder to obtain.
+An estimate is given by \cite{Roose2001} of $F=8.72$ mgP L$^{-1}$ cm d$^{-1}$ which accounts for the plant biomass as well as uptake distance.
+The experiments of \cite{Ikoyi2018} estimated a plant phosphorus biomass of $B=5.35$ mgP L$^{-1}$ and were performed on $H=40$ cm columns.
+Using these values we can estimate an uptake rate,